MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/change-data-capture-and-other-sql-server-features.md

 -   If a database is detached and attached to the same server or another server, change data capture remains enabled.

--   If a database is attached or restored with the **KEEP_CDC** option to any edition other than Standard, Enterprise, or Managed Instance, the operation is blocked because change data capture requires [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Standard, Enterprise, or Managed Instance editions.
+-   If a database is attached or restored with the **KEEP_CDC** option to any edition other than Standard, Enterprise, or SQL Managed Instance, the operation is blocked because change data capture requires [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Standard, Enterprise, or SQL Managed Instance editions.
 Error message 934 is displayed:

      `SQL Server cannot load database '%.*ls' because change data capture is enabled.
 The currently installed edition of SQL Server does not support change data capture.
 Either restore database without KEEP_CDC option, or upgrade the instance to one that supports change data capture.`